oscarrenalias/yammer-push-api-client-node/README.md

 There is a sample application in the yammer-push-api/samples/ folder.

+The module is available via npm using 'yammer-push-api-client' as the module name: https://npmjs.org/package/yammer-push-api-client

 Features
 ========
 The module supports reading real-time data with the API from three different enpoints: [messages](https://developer.yammer.com/api/#message-viewing) (or rather, the All Company feed), [topics](https://developer.yammer.com/api/#topics) and [groups](https://developer.yammer.com/api/#groups).
 The endpoint selection is via the second parameter object provided to the YammerPushAPI constructor; use values "all", "topics" and "groups" for the "type" key.